-5 Incredible Hacks to Streamline Business Process Automation
+5 Great Tips for Successful Business Process Automation

 As with other tech-driven solutions, it helps if you plan the implementation, and spend time and resources wisely in the transition.